This article may contain links from our affiliate partners. Please read how we make money!

 The two most popular ones are – plastic containers and glass containers.

-You can take a look at our guide, where we’ve covered the best glass meal prep containers for more information.
+You can take a look at my guide, where I’ve covered the best glass meal prep containers for more information.

 7 Tips on How to Store Meal Prep